 - The importance of women can also be gauged from the fact that they have created and written several hymns in the Rig Veda.
 Some of the female goddesses like Aditi and Usha, who were although less popularly mentioned in Rig Veda, signified the dawn, an important phenomenon.

 - Even though the Rig Vedic Age was patriarchal in nature, they gave due respect to their women with regard to their freedom and desire and were not overtly suppressed.

 If women were highly praised back then, what led to their downfall?
 And, even though the society has finally understood the significance of the equality of men and women, why do we get to see atrocities inflicted on women even today?
 Give it a thought till I return with my next post.

-With Harry Potter introducing him to the world of brilliant books, Rishi Raj is one of the most avid readers you will come across.
+With Harry Potter introducing him to the world of brilliant books, RR is one of the most avid readers you will come across.
 He is the person who looks for the best even in the worst; and, that is perhaps the reason why the books, which will definitely put you to sleep, seem interesting to Rishi!
 And, his vast reading ability gives him the skill required to pen down his thoughts lucidly.